Ever felt a difference in your eating pattern or feeling less hungry than usual, beware as you may be suffering from an

 - History of anxiety disorder as a child

 Most cases of anorexia begin during the teen years or young adulthood.
 The disorder is much more common in females, but it can affect males as well.
 It often affects white women, who are high academic achievers and are goal-oriented.

 The disorder is treatable, but the major challenge while treating anorexia nervosa is making the person realise that she (or he) has an illness.
 Most people with anorexia nervosa do not accept the fact that they have an eating disorder.
 Many people start the treatment when their condition becomes serious due to extreme malnutrition.
 There are many types of treatments for anorexia.
 Treatment usually involves a combination of strategies.
 The doctor starts the treatment based on one’s age, overall health, duration of anorexia and other factors.
-Aim of the treatment is to treat the condition and any associated medical complication.
+The aim of the treatment is to treat the condition and any associated medical complication.